For-Credit Internships in the University Honors Program

 - Complete the university’s on-line course about preventing workplace harassment.

-These tasks can be accomplished at any point after you arrive at CUA, but they must be done in the first half of the semester preceding the internship.
+These tasks can be accomplished at any point after you arrive at CUA, but they must be done before the internship can be approved.
 OCS can remind you of these tasks and track their completion.

 How Do I Find an Internship?